ASHLEY RESERVOIR LOOP TRAIL:

 Directions:

-Ashley Reservoir is part of the West Holyoke Water Works and appears to include several different bodies of water that the trail passes through.
-These include; Ashley Pond, Wright Pond, Cedar Pond, Clear Pond and Connor Reservoir.
+The Ashley Reservoir was constructed in 1897 and is part of the West Holyoke Water Works.
+The Ashley Reservoir Trail Loops around Ashley Pond, along its Southern Section and Wright Pond, along its Northern Section.
 This is a very scenic trail with plenty of water fowl, turtles, lily pads and reeds.
-There are a total of four gates leading into the reservoir, but the easiest to access is the Route 202 entrance.
+There are a total of 4 Gates leading into the reservoir, but only the Whitney Ave Gate has parking.

-Starting from the Route 202 Gate; Head past the Iron Gate and down the wide stone-dust trail.
-You'll come to a brick wall that reads Holyoke Water Works 1907 and an intersection.
-Head to your right on Old Westfield Rd and you'll come to your first causeway crossing.
-Clear Pond is on your right and Wright Pond is to your left.
-After you reach land, a slight hill will take you up past two water tanks and a fork in the trail at 0.6 miles.
+Continue left, South, along Old Westfield Road and you'll cross another causeway between Clear Pond is on your right and Wright Pond on your left.
+After you reach land, a slight hill will take you up past two water tanks and an intersection at 1.4 miles.

-Continue straight past the brick building along Old Westfield Rd.
-The trail is briefly paved here.
-After you pass by a spillway, bear left up a side trail to check out the stone building built in 1897.
-We saw lots of ducks, geese and other birds in Ashley Pond here.
-The trail now loops back along the east side of Ashley Pond following Old Lower Westfield Rd.
+The trail now travels North, back along Ashley Pond following Old Lower Westfield Road.
 Lots of turtles sunning themselves here.
-Note the railroad tracks along the trail.
-You cross a short causeway at 2.1 miles and then another with Connor Reservoir along your right.
-This brings you to another intersection at 2 ½ miles next to a grove of dying Red Pine trees.
+You briefly follow some railroad tracks along your right.
+You cross a short causeway, followed by a 2nd between Connor Reservoir along your right.
+This brings you to another intersection at 3.2 miles next to a grove of dying Red Pine trees.

-Note; If you continue straight for 0.2 miles following Old Lower Westfield Rd you will come to the Lower Westfield Road Gate.
+Note; If you continue straight, East, for 0.2 miles following Old Lower Westfield Road you will come to the Lower Westfield Road Gate.

-Head left along the trail and you'll soon come to a long causeway with Ashley Pond on your left and Ashley Cutoff on your right.
-This brings you to an intersection with Old Whitney Ave.
-Wright Pond lies ahead.
+Head left, North, along the trail and you'll soon come to a long causeway with Ashley Pond on your left and Ashley Cutoff on your right.
+This returns you to the Old Whitney Ave *Intersection at 3.8 miles.
+Head right, South, back to the Whitney Ave Gate after a 4.2 mile Loop.

 HH